sketch7/FluentlyHttpClient/README.md

 ```

 ### Using fluent http client builder
-http client builder is used to configure http client in a fluent way.
+Http client builder is used to configure http client in a fluent way.

 #### Register to factory